-DevOps isn't a standalone job and in fact, it isn't even a job; it's a new approach to interdisciplinary software...
+DevOps isn't a standalone job and in fact, it isn't even a job; it's a approach to interdisciplinary software engineering,...

 DevOps combines software coding knowledge with quality assurance (QA) skills and operations workflows for continuous software development and deployment.
 Tomorrow's developers must demonstrate the skills and know-how to participate in and manage a DevOps organization.

-Practice these DevOps interview questions to showcase your talents to land a coveted position.
+Practice these DevOps interview questions to showcase your talents to a coveted position.

 Let's talk about your education and experience